huaminghuangtw/Evergreen-Notes/Permanent-Notes/Variants of to-do list.md

 [@bogostPlayAnythingPleasure2016] [@abdaalFeelGoodProductivityHow2024]

 * To do lists = Anxiety inducing. (待辦清單 → 焦慮清單); Video game levels = Excitement inducing.
-* **Fun doesn't have to be enjoyable.
+* **Fun doesn’t have to be enjoyable.
 Treat play as a pathway to focus.
-You don't have to enjoy play.** Why?
+You don’t have to enjoy play.** Why?
 Because play can be a useful tool to hold our attention long enough to get the task done.
 * How to make a task into play?
 How to add fun to a task?
 	* Enforcing constraint (such as time limits) creates a sense of urgency that helps to concentrate efforts
 	* Introducing variability encourages curiosity and engagement by exploring the uncertainties within a task
-* **The Broaden-and-Build Theory:** Positive emotions broaden one's awareness and encourage novel, exploratory thoughts and actions.
+* **The Broaden-and-Build Theory:** Positive emotions broaden one’s awareness and encourage novel, exploratory thoughts and actions.
 Over time, this broadened behavioral repertoire builds useful skills and psychological resources.

 [^1]: 或是背面。